Home Top Vancouver Attractions Vancouver’s Granville Island Vancouver’s Granville Island at Christmas

 Granville Island Night Scene

-Tips and Advice
+Tips & Advice

-Below are some tips and suggestions to help you make the most out of your visit to the neighbourhood during the Christmas holiday season.
+Below are some tips and suggestions to help you make the most of your visit to the neighbourhood during the Christmas holiday season.

 TIP #2: The False Creek Seawall goes right by Granville Island.
 If you go earlier in the day, and want to go for a walk while enjoying world-class views of the city, the seawall is a great place to do that.
 It’s also a great activity to combine with a visit to Granville Island for a bit of shopping and a bite to eat.